MatheusMartinsR/MatheusMartinsR/README.md

 ### 🗃️ 2025 Goals:

--👔 Become a full stack developer.
+-👔 Become a backend developer.

--🎒 Keep studying to learn and improve my full stack skills.
+-🎒 Keep studying to learn and improve my backend skills using java and python.

 ### 🖥️ Technologies:
 These are some of the technologies and tools I use: